mozilla/GSOC2020/proposals/proposal-template.md

 ## Project Details

-This is where you describe your project in two or three paragraphs.
+This is where you describe your project in two or three paragraphs, or as many as you need.

 Please link up relevant bugs, issues or documentation.

 ## Additional Information

-Anything else?
+Anything else that might be helpful goes here.